cvs-health/android-view-accessibility-techniques/doc/basics/InputFieldLabels.md

 The `CheckBox`, `SwitchCompat`/`SwitchMaterial`, `RadioButton`, and `Button` controls all use the `android:text` property to display a label associated with the control.

+Note that `RadioButton` controls must always be enclosed in a `RadioGroup` control for proper operation and accessibility.

 ```
 <CheckBox
     android:id="@+id/labels_checkbox"